 Certain unsecured credit cards are targeted at those with credit scores under 650 or with no credit score at all.
-These cards generally have lower credit lines and fewer benefits than more premium credit cards, but are a good stepping stone to build your credit.
+These cards generally have lower credit lines and fewer benefits than more premium credit cards but are good stepping stones to building your credit.

 This guide takes a look at the top unsecured credit cards for bad or no credit and what to do if you’re denied.

-Unsecured credit cards for those with bad or no credit
+Our top picks for unsecured credit cards for bad or no credit

-The Credit One Platinum card is a basic starter credit card that’s aimed at helping those with bad credit recover.
+The Credit One Bank® Unsecured Platinum Visa® is a basic starter credit card that’s aimed at helping those with bad credit recover.
 This card earns 1% cash back on all purchases and offers flexible payment due dates, helping you to consistently make payments on time.
-Note that the card has an annual fee that ranges from $0 to $75 for the first year, and $0 to $99 for every year after that.
+Note that the card has an annual fee that ranges from $0 to $99.

 What if you’re not approved?